refinedev/refine/documentation/docs/api-references/components/buttons/delete.md

 };
 ```

-Clicking the button will trigger the `useDelete` method and then the record whose resource is "categories" and whose id is "2" deletes.
+Clicking the button will trigger the `useDelete` method and then the record whose resource is "categories" and whose id is "2" is deleted.

 :::note
-`<DeleteButton>` component reads the resource name from the route by default.
+`<DeleteButton>` ? component reads the resource name from the route by default.
 :::

 ### `onSuccess`

-You can use it if you want to do anything on the result returned after the delete request.
+`onSuccess` can be used if you want to do anything on the result returned after the delete request.

 For example, let's `console.log` after deletion: